-Ja-Kal's brother is apparently more important than that fourth guy...
+Ja-Kal's brother is apparently more important than the fourth member of the mummies.

 "A little boy named Presley found a secret out this year.
 That he was once a pharaoh when Egyptians ruled the world.
 Now a sorcerer named Scarab tries to get him day and night.
 But Presley has four guardians to protect his very life."

 that ran for one season with forty two episodes.